HenriWahl/dhcpy6d-jekyll/docs/documentation/config/index.md

 The second is either a [client config file](https://dhcpy6d.ifw-dresden.de/documentation/config/client/ "Clients") or a database on a MySQL server or in a SQLite file following the [database schemes](/documentation/sql/ "SQL").
 This part is defined in the mentioned config file.

-Dhcpy6d source code contains a config-example.conf as well as a clients-example.conf.
+Dhcpy6d source code contains a [dhcp6d-example.conf](https://github.com/HenriWahl/dhcpy6d/blob/master/doc/dhcpy6d-example.conf) as well as a [clients-example.conf](https://github.com/HenriWahl/dhcpy6d/blob/master/doc/clients-example.conf).

 To get a SQLite database for volatile storage use the one coming in var/lib/volatile.sqlite or use sqlite commandline client with doc/volatile.sql: